adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 ## How do I build a library like this?

 To explain how to build a library that conforms to the Real Progressive Enhancement would likely require a book of its own.
-Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a detailed walkthrough.
+Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a detailed walkthrough all in one article.
 However, *this* article wouldn't be complete without a short example of its own would it?

 This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers".
 Quite the opposite in-fact.
 The words "drops support for" changes to "degrades gracefully in".
 You also get to determine an appropriate degradation point suitable for your project.